red-hat-storage/bucko/README.rst

 The list of packages in a variant may overlap (they often do overlap).

-The set of package differs between variants.
+The set of packages differs between variants.
 The versions of the packages are not different between variants.

 Only the package lists differ.